Poisson reduction as a coisotropic intersection: Quantum Hamiltonian reduction

 Let $B$ be a dga with a Hamiltonian action of $\g$.
 Recall that $\CC^\bullet(\U\g, B)$ is then a left brace module over $\CC^\bullet(\U\g, \U\g)$.
 Similarly, $\CC^\bullet(\U\g, k)$ is a left brace module using the counit map $\U\g\rightarrow k$ and hence $\CC^\bullet(\U\g, k)^{\op}$ is a right brace module.
 Using Theorem \ref{thm:quantumintersection} we therefore have a natural multiplication on the tensor product of $\CC^\bullet(\U\g, k)$ and $\CC^\bullet(\U\g, B)$.

 \begin{cor} The quantum Hamiltonian reduction

 carries a natural dga structure.
-Moreover, there is a zig-zag of quasi-isomorphisms with the quantum BRST complex. \end{cor} \begin{proof} The zig-zag of quasi-isomorphisms mentioned in the statement of the theorem is as follows:
+Moreover, it is quasi-isomorphic to the quantum BRST complex. \end{cor} \begin{proof} The zig-zag of quasi-isomorphisms mentioned in the statement of the theorem is as follows:

 \begin{itemize} \item The morphism

 is given by the cup product.
 The fact that it is a quasi-isomorphism is proved as in Corollary \ref{cor:BRSTcoisotropic}.

 \item The morphism